jabrena/type-problems/README.md

 ## Motivation

 Using Java, the developers implements the solutions, transforming data with different nature.
 We will consider that data as `Values`.
-That values will be encapsulated into Business Objects.
+That values will be encapsulated into Objects.
 For the design of your values, you will use [Java primitives](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) or [Java wrapper classes](https://en.wikipedia.org/wiki/Primitive_wrapper_class):

 ![](docs/images/javaTypes.png)